 At their core, ITSM principles are built on the belief that business IT should be delivered as a service.
 However, unlike other management frameworks, ITSM has historically been concerned with IT-oriented departments and the technology itself.
-ITSM teams ensure an organisation’s IT services and workplace technologies are efficient, cost-effective and performing reliably, helping reduce waste and enable new innovations.
+ITSM teams ensure an organization’s IT services and workplace technologies are efficient, cost-effective and performing reliably, helping reduce waste and enable new innovations.
 While many employees may see these professionals as standard tech support, modern ITSM goes well beyond resolving day-to-day IT issues.

 Enterprise Service Management

-Enterprise Service Management (ESM) takes the core principles, processes and tools of ITSM and applies them to other departments within an organisation, including HR, marketing and customer service.
+Enterprise Service Management (ESM) takes the core principles, processes and tools of ITSM and applies them to other departments within an organization, including HR, marketing and customer service.
 The growing presence of ESM strategies speak to the evolution of IT’s role in modern workplaces, and how technology is reshaping how employees across business units deliver value to customers.